-About the Niagara Escarpment Biosphere Network Board and the Organization

-The Network is an incorporated not-for-profit organization, under provincial law.
-Its board of directors currently consists of members of the previous Transition Leadership Committee, members of Plenty Canada who are assisting and advising the Network in its development, members who have deep experience with UNESCO, and others selected collectively by the Board of Directors for their credentials and capacities to serve the goals and objectives.
+About the Niagara Escarpment Biosphere Network Board and the Organization and advising the Network in its development, members who have deep experience with UNESCO, and others selected collectively by the Board of Directors for their credentials and capacities to serve the goals and objectives.
 Several additional positions remain to be filled, which a Governance and Nomination sub-committee will manage with the involvement of network partners.
 Board terms are three years.
 The organization's commitment is to be as transparent as possible while ensuring work gets accomplished efficiently, without political interference, and that it reflects diversity, experience, skill sets, professionalism, and functionality.